angular/angular/aio/content/guide/set-document-title.md

 Sorry but that won't work.
-The root component of our application is an element contained within the `<body>` tag.
+The root component of the application is an element contained within the `<body>` tag.
 The HTML `<title>` is in the document `<head>`, outside the body, making it inaccessible to Angular data binding.

-We could grab the browser `document` object and set the title manually.
+You could grab the browser `document` object and set the title manually.
-That's dirty and undermines our chances of running the app outside of a browser someday.
+That's dirty and undermines your chances of running the app outside of a browser someday.

 <div class="l-sub-section">